Create an Azure application offer

 Sign in to Partner Center.

-In the New offer dialog box, enter an Offer ID.
+In the New Azure Application dialog box, enter an Offer ID.
 This is a unique identifier for each offer in your account.
 This ID is visible in the URL of the commercial marketplace listing and Azure Resource Manager templates, if applicable.
 For example, if you enter test-offer-1 in this box, the offer web address will be

 - Each offer in your account must have a unique offer ID.

 - Use only lowercase letters and numbers.
 It can include hyphens and underscores, but no spaces, and is limited to 50 characters.

 - The Offer ID can't be changed after you select Create.

 Enter an Offer alias.
 This is the name used for the offer in Partner Center.